TheKernalBlog/TheKernalBlog/_posts/2023-02-23-Use-The-Reasonable-System-Setup-Inator-To-Get-A-Functional-Tiling-WM-In-Minutes.md

     Would you like to use a GUI to configure multiple monitors? (y/n)

 If you're in a TTY, or only have one monitor, type *n* and move on.
-But, if you do have multiple monitors, type *y* to bring up arandr.
+But, if you have multiple monitors, type *y* to bring up arandr.

 Here, you can use arandr to move around, flip, and mess with your monitors to your hearts content.
 Then, once you're ready, follow the instructions.
 Click *save as*, and save your configuration in the pre-programmed directory as *monitor.sh*.

-And once you're ready to move on, type *y* and you'll be taken to the next section.
+Once you're ready to move on, type *y* and you'll be taken to the next section.

 ## Vim